-Physiotherapist Selenia Iacchelli now offers Shockwave Therapy and IMS / Dry Needling treatments at MVMTLAB!
+Physiotherapist Selenia Iacchelli now offers Physiotherapy manual treatments, as well as Shockwave Therapy & IMS Dry Needling treatments at MVMTLAB!

 What is Radial Shockwave Therapy?